dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

         cya

 #### What is variable shadowing? (context: variable scope)

+In computer programming, *variable shadowing* occurs when a variable declared within a certain scope (decision block, method, or inner class) has the same name as a variable declared in an outer scope.
+At the level of identifiers (names, rather than variables), this is known as *name masking*.
+This outer variable is said to be *shadowed* by the inner variable, while the inner identifier is said to *mask* the outer identifier.
+This can lead to confusion, as it may be unclear which variable subsequent uses of the shadowed variable name refer to, which depends on the name resolution rules of the language.

+The following Python code provides another example of variable shadowing:

+        x = 0
+        def outer():
+            x = 1
+            def inner():
+                x = 2
+                print("inner:", x)
+            inner()
+            print("outer:", x)
+        outer()
+        print("global:", x)

+        # prints
+        # inner: 2
+        # outer: 1
+        # global: 0

+The keyword global (or nonlocal depending on the case) shall be used to avoid variable shadowing and assign to global variables:

+        x = 0
+        def outer():
+            x = 1
+            def inner():
+                global x
+                x = 2
+                print("inner:", x)
+            inner()
+            print("outer:", x)
+        outer()
+        print("global:", x)

+        # prints
+        # inner: 2
+        # outer: 1
+        # global: 2

 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?

+In a for loop, .pop() will shorten the list but will still go through.

+        example_list = [1, 3, 4, 2, 5, 7, 4, 7]

+        for i in example_list:
+            print('word')
+            example_list.pop()

+        print(example_list)

+        # word
+        # word
+        # word
+        # word
+        # [1, 3, 4, 2]

+If we are working with a specific element at a certain index, and the list is shrunk for example under that index, an IndexError will come up

+        example_list = [1, 3, 4, 2, 5, 7, 4, 7]

+        for i in example_list:
+            print(example_list[5])
+            example_list.pop()

+        # 7
+        # 7
+        # 7
+        # print(example_list[5])
+        # IndexError: list index out of range

 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?

+[Built-in   [Global   [Enclosed   [Local   ]]]] LEGB hierarchy from broadest to narrowest.

+**Namespaces**: A namespace is a container where names are mapped to objects, they are used to avoid confusions in cases where same names exist in different namespaces.
+They are created by modules, functions, classes etc.

+**Scope**: A scope defines the hierarchical order in which the namespaces have to be searched in order to obtain the mappings of name-to-object(variables).
+It is a context in which variables exist and from which they are referenced.
+It defines the accessibility and the lifetime of a variable.

+**Local Scope**: Local scope refers to variables defined in current function.
+Always, a function will first look up for a variable name in its local scope.
+Only if it does not find it there, the outer scopes are checked.

+**Enclosed Scope**: For the enclosed scope, we need to define an outer function enclosing the inner function otherwise it will be a global variable.

+**The lifetime** of a variable is the period throughout which the variable exits in the memory of your Python program.
+The lifetime of variables inside a function is as long as the function executes.
+These local variables are destroyed as soon as the function returns or terminates.

 #### If you need to access the iterator variable after a for loop, how would you do it in Python?
 #### What type of elements can a list contain in Python?
 #### What is the slice operator in Python and how do you use it?